-While only three basic ingredients are required, there is a lot of flexibility within this gluten-free gravy recipe.
+While only three basic ingredients are required, there is a lot of flexibility within this recipe.
 See below for suggested ingredient substitutions and modifications, depending on what you will be serving with it.

 - Butter and/or Pan Drippings – To thicken gravy, a roux is generally made with fat and flour.
 You will need a total of 4 tablespoons of fat, which may come from all pan juices or a combination or butter and drippings.
 If the drippings are from leaner meat, such as turkey breast, I recommend adding some butter for a richer flavor.